BuildOnViction/gitbook/developer-guide/smart-contract-development/ides-and-tools/ethers.js.md

 #### **Send Transaction Script**&#x20;

 You'll only need one file for executing a transaction between accounts.
-For this example, you'll be transferring 1 TOMO token from an origin address (from which you hold the private key) to another address.
+For this example, you'll be transferring 1 VIC token from an origin address (from which you hold the private key) to another address.
 To get started, you can create a `transaction.js` file by running:

 ```bash
 touch transaction.js